Sabbaticals For Certified/AS/AMT Staff

 - Tuition reimbursement for Administrators will be processed as described in Article XVIII of the FCASA Agreement.

 - Refer to the employment provisions between professional teaching staff and The Board of Education of Frederick County for the most recent information on tuition reimbursement guidelines.
-When referring to Article XIX, take note of recently added language "with the exception of extenuating circumstances, teachers who receive tuition reimbursement and leave within two (2) years of receiving reimbursement shall be required to repay the monies received."
+When referring to Article XIX, take note of recently added language "with the exception of extenuating circumstances, teachers who receive tuition reimbursement and leave within 2 years of receiving reimbursement shall be required to repay the monies received."